getsentry/sentry-javascript/docs/integrations/index.rst

 JavaScript is pretty restrictive when it comes to exception handling, and there are a lot of things that make it difficult to get relevent information, so it's important that we inject code and wrap things magically so we can extract what we need.
-See :doc:`usage` for tips regarding that.
+See :doc:`../usage` for tips regarding that.

 .. toctree::